tasb/docker-kubernetes-training/labs/lab02.md

 docker images
 ```

-And you should get an output similiar with this.
+And you should get an output similar with this.

 ```bash
 REPOSITORY   TAG       IMAGE ID       CREATED              SIZE